Home Education Programs

 A home education program is not considered a nonpublic school under the home education law; it is a program (24 P.S. § 13-1327.1 (b)).

-Homeschooling is a right, as long as the required documentation is submitted in the notarized affidavit or unsworn declaration; the school district's approval is not required (22 Pa.
-Code § 11.31a).
+Homeschooling is a right, as long as the documentation required by law and the school district, per the district's school board policy is submitted; the school district's approval is not required (22 Pa.
+Code § 11.31a and 24 24 P.S. § 13-1327.1).

 Once the required documentation is submitted, the school district may not deny the right to homeschool unless a proper hearing has found the home education program to be out of compliance, in which case the home education program can be suspended for up to 12 months (24 P.S. § 13-1327.1(k)–(m)).